winitzki/scall/tutorial/programming_dhall.md

 For instance, it is currently not possible in Dhall to compare strings lexicographically, or even to compute the length of a string.

 These restrictions are intentional and are designed to keep users from writing Dhall programs whose behavior is based on analyzing string values, such as parsing external input or creating "stringly-typed" data structures.

+Nevertheless, it is possible in Dhall to "assert" certain conditions that string values should satisfy.
+For example, one can assert that a string value should be non-empty, or begin with certain characters, or consist entirely of alphanumeric characters.
+These and other similar conditions may be enforced statically via the "assert" feature that we will discuss later.
+A Dhall program will fail to compile if an asserted condition does not hold.

 ### Functions and function types